 But poor joint structure meant that by her 70s, she had already had two knee replacements and was facing a second hip replacement.
 Having recently moved back to Erie, Pa., to be near her siblings, Mary was faced with a challenging decision.
 Join her sister in a new house being built on the family’s property or find a place that would provide the convenience and support to help her stay active and independent despite her mobility issues.

-She chose Springhill and soon began working with Laurie Dart to prepare for her hip surgery.
-She began a series of pre-surgery exercises under the supervision of Springhill’s physical therapy team.
-(See Laurie’s 3 Keys to Joint Replacement Surgery Success blog post.)
+She chose Springhill and soon began a series of pre-surgery exercises for hip replacement surgery under the supervision of Springhill’s physical therapy team.
+(See 3 Keys to Joint Replacement Surgery Success blog post.)

 Though Mary says the pull to live with her sister was strong, she talked to her medical team prior to surgery about the reality of that – multiple levels, a large uneven yard, home maintenance.
 “They told me that wouldn’t work well for me, and I had to acknowledge that they were right,” Mary says.